nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

     Start the service and enable it to run at system startup:

-    ```no-highlight title="Enable Redis to start on boot and starts Redis"
+    ```no-highlight title="Enable Redis to start on boot and start Redis now"
     sudo systemctl enable --now redis
     ```